mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-The above code introduces also some of the extractor methods defined on the `Result` type:
+The above code also introduces some of the extractor methods defined on the `Result` type:

-* `getOrNull` returns the value of the `Result`, or `null` otherwise.
+* `getOrNull` returns the value of the `Result` or `null` otherwise.
-* `getOrThrow` returns the value of the `Result`, or the throw the exception contained in the `Result.Failure` instance.
+* `getOrThrow` returns the value of the `Result` or the throw of the exception contained in the `Result.Failure` instance.
-* `getOrDefault` returns the value of the `Result`, or a given default value if the `Result` is a failure.
+* `getOrDefault` returns the value of the `Result` or a given default value if the `Result` is a failure.
 * `getOrElse` returns the value of the `Result`, or the result of a given lambda, `onFailure: (exception: Throwable) -> R` if the `Result` is a failure.

-On the other end, the method `exceptionOrNull` returns the exception contained in the `Result.Failure` instance, or `null` otherwise.
+Conversely, the method `exceptionOrNull` returns the exception in the `Result.Failure` instance or `null` otherwise.

 If we execute the above method using a valid `JobId`, we'll get the following output: